-This is an involving and engaging vocational GCSE equivalent qualification option for students who have an interest in Health and in People; and wish to develop skills and learn the theory that can prepare them for further study and employment within this sector.
+This is a highly engaging vocational GCSE equivalent qualification option for students who have an interest in health and in people.
+The course is very much focussed on 'real world' health and care situations; the work of health professionals; and the skills they use.
+The course will help to develop skills and learn the theory that can prepare them for further study and employment within this sector.